Andreas-Ziegler22/pet-click-emergency/README.md

 I found this one and I love it If I knew who wrote I would add the name for sure.

 All contributions are welcome.

+### The Project

+version 1

+ - [x] button
+ - [x] location

+ version 2

+ - [ ] google maps in progress

+#### problem to solve

+.
+Give maps location  permission and find location.
+.
+Find the way of my locations and the locations os emergecy for animals.
+. how to structure this project better.
+. may I build in NEXT.js and let online page for test